 You can access the personal information that we hold about you, and you can ask us to correct the personal information we hold about you.

 If you request access to the personal information we hold about you, or request that we change your personal information, we will allow access or make the changes unless we consider that there is a sound reason under the Privacy Act, Freedom of Information Act 1982 (Cth) or other relevant law to withhold the information, or not make the changes.

-In relation to the My School website, ACARA is not able to associate individual student names with school level data.
-That is, while we hold student identifiers as part of the NAPLAN data sets, we are not able to match these identifiers with a particular student (this matching process is only able to be performed by state departments of education or state education authorities).
-If you believe that any student personal information in relation to NAPLAN data is incorrect, you should contact your child’s school.
+In relation to student and parent/guardian data collected as part of NAPLAN reporting, ACARA is not able to associate individual student names with student level data.
+While we hold student identifiers as part of the NAPLAN data sets, we are not able to match these identifiers with a particular student (this matching process can only be performed at a state or territory level by the relevant test administration authority, school authority or school).
+If you wish to access or correct your child’s personal information or NAPLAN data, contact your child’s school in the first instance.